reportportal/docs/docs/analysis/UniqueErrorAnalysis.md

 2. An example with **“Exclude numbers from analyzed logs”** setting.
 As you can see, error with numeric value is not displayed:

 ![ImageName](img/UniqueErrorAnalysis/unique_error10.png)

+## How to get ML suggestions for the group of steps

 In addition, there is a possibility to get **ML suggestions** for the group of steps.
 It speeds up the process of analyzing failed tests and assigning defect types by several times.